MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 but those references should be taken to apply to SVCB, HTTPS, and any future SVCB-compatible RR types.

-The SVCB RR has two modes: 1) "AliasMode" simply delegates operational control for a resource; 2) "ServiceMode" binds together configuration information for a service endpoint.
+The SVCB RR has two modes: 1) "AliasMode", which simply delegates operational control for a resource; 2) "ServiceMode", which binds together configuration information for a service endpoint.
 ServiceMode provides additional key=value parameters within each RDATA set.